OCNS/SoftwareWG/content/20230228-software-highlight-kay-robbins-hed.rst

 In human neuroimaging experiments, a record of what a participant experiences together with a clear understanding of the participant (task) intent are key to interpreting recorded brain dynamics.
-HED (Hierarchical Event Descriptors, hedtags.org) annotations and supporting infrastructure can provide human-understandable machine-actionable descriptions of events experienced during laboratory and/or real-world time series recordings.
+HED (Hierarchical Event Descriptors, https://www.hedtags.org) annotations and supporting infrastructure can provide human-understandable machine-actionable descriptions of events experienced during laboratory and/or real-world time series recordings.
-HED, which is well-integrated into BIDS (Brain Imaging Data Structure) has an ecosystem of tools supporting researchers at various stages including data acquisition, annotation, sharing, and analysis.
+HED, which is well-integrated into BIDS (`Brain Imaging Data Structure <https://bids.neuroimaging.io/>`__) has an ecosystem of tools supporting researchers at various stages including data acquisition, annotation, sharing, and analysis.
 This talk will describe HED principles, focusing on basic representations of an experiment and its design.
 Various tools in the HED ecosystem to support search, summary and analysis will be introduced and demonstrated.
 Finally, we'll discuss how tool developers can leverage the HED infrastructure to build advanced analysis tools capable of automated analysis in support of machine learning.